 Interview: Karen Brown

-	Karen Brown is the author and publisher of Karen Brown's Guides, a series of guidebooks that focus on "charming inns," bed & breakfasts, and rural driving itineraries.
+K is the author and publisher of Karen Brown's Guides, a series of guidebooks that focus on "charming inns," bed & breakfasts, and rural driving itineraries.
 In the interview below, she talks about life as a guidebook author and offers tips for European travel.

 The Karen Brown's guidebook series now has 14 titles, including 12 books on nine European countries.
 What was the title of your first guide, and when was it published?

 French Country Inns & Chateau Hotels was my first book.
 It was published in 1977.
 [Editor's note: Since this interview was conducted, Karen Brown's guidebook line has expanded to 17 titles.]

 Q. How did you get into the guidebook business?

 In the mid-1970s, I switched from Occidental College to the University of California at Berkeley.
 I'd missed Berkeley's September start date, so I had nine months to play with and decided to study French overseas.
 My mother, who had a travel agency, said "Karen, you need a project.
 Why don't you put together a book of inns that I can recommend to my clients?"
 I took my tuition for that quarter, got a small press in San Franciso to sponsor me, flew to Europe, bought a car, and drove around France researching my book.

 When I got back, I'd lost my publisher, which was having financial difficulties.
 So I went to a bank and convinced them that, if they gave me a $10,000 loan, I could print 10,000 copies of the book and make a profit at 2,000 copies.
 I published French Country Inns & Chateau Hotels, ran mail-order ads, and shipped books from my dorm room at Berkeley.